A technological transformation is underway to reduce the emissions associated with coal-fired power generation.

 Hundreds of new high efficiency, low emissions (HELE) coal-fired plants are in operation, under construction or planned in Europe, North America and East Asia led by China and Japan.

-These plants operate at much higher temperatures and greater pressures producing reliable, base load energy while reducing CO2 emissions by up to 40 per cent and reduce all other emissions including particulates to negligible levels.
+These plants operate at much higher temperatures and greater pressures producing reliable, base load energy while reducing CO2 emissions by up to 40 per cent and reducing all other emissions including particulates to negligible levels.

 The plants continue to deliver baseload electricity at a much lower cost than all other energy sources, and will ensure coal has a fundamental role to play in the provision of low cost, reliable energy for decades.